Matching Drivers to Riders: A Two-stage Robust Approach: Explicit Scenarios

 Consider two scenarios $\mathcal{S} = \{ S_1, S_2\}$.
-First, we can assume without loss of generality that we know the exact value of $OPT_2$ which corresponds to one of the edges connecting second stage riders $R_2$ to drivers $D$ (we can iterate over all the weights of second stage edges).
+First, we can assume without loss of generality that we know the exact value of $OPT_2$ which corresponds to one of the edges connecting second-stage riders $R_2$ to drivers $D$ (we can iterate over all the weights of second-stage edges).
 We construct a representative scenario that serves as a proxy for $S_1$ and $S_2$ as follows.
 In the second stage, if a pair of riders $i \in S_1$ and $j\in S_2$ are served by the same driver in the optimal solution, then they should be close to each other.
 Therefore, we can consider a single representative rider for each such pair.
-While it is not easy to guess all such pairs, we can approximately compute the representative riders by solving a maximum matching on $S_1 \cup S_2$ with edges less than $2 OPT_2$.
+While it is not easy to guess all such pairs, we can approximately compute the representative riders by solving a maximum matching on $S_1 \cup S_2$ with edges at most $2 OPT_2$.
 More formally, let $G_I$ be the induced bipartite subgraph of $G$ on $S_1 \cup S_2$ containing only edges between $S_1$ and $S_2$ with weight less than or equal to $2OPT_2$.
 We compute a maximum cardinality matching $M$ between $S_1$ and $S_2$ in $G_I$, and construct a representative scenario containing $S_1$ as well as the unmatched riders of $S_2$.
-We solve the single scenario problem on this representative scenario using Algorithm \ref{alg:singlescenario} and return its optimal first stage solution.
+We solve the single scenario problem on this representative scenario using Algorithm \ref{alg:singlescenario} and return its optimal first-stage solution.
 We show in Theorem \ref{2scenarios} that this solution leads to 5-approximation for our problem.
 Our algorithm is described below.

 { }